Photokeratitis: Cause

 Any intense exposure to UV light can lead to photokeratitis.
 In 2010, the Department of Optometry at the Dublin Institute of Technology published that the threshold for photokeratitis is 0.12 J/m2.
 (Prior to this, in 1975, the Division of Biological Effects at the US Bureau of Radiological Health had published that the human threshold for photokeratitis is 50 J/m2.)
 Common causes include welding with failure to use adequate eye protection such as an appropriate welding helmet or welding goggles.
 This is termed arc eye, while photokeratitis caused by exposure to sunlight reflected from ice and snow, particularly at elevation, is commonly called snow blindness.
 It can also occur due to using tanning beds without proper eyewear.
 Natural sources include bright sunlight reflected from snow or ice or, less commonly, from sea or sand.
 Fresh snow reflects about 80% of the UV radiation compared to a dry, sandy beach (15%) or sea foam (25%).
-This is especially a problem in polar regions and at high altitudes, as with about every 300 m of elevation (above sea level), the intensity of UV rays increases by four percent.
+This is especially a problem in polar regions and at high altitudes, as with about every 300 m of elevation (above sea level), the intensity of ultraviolet rays increases by four percent.